BTG anti-proliferation factor 1

-Protein BTG1 is a protein that in humans is encoded by the BTG1 gene.
+BTG anti-proliferation factor 1 is a protein that in humans is encoded by the BTG1 gene.

 Function

 The BTG1 gene locus has been shown to be involved in a t(8;12)(q24;q22) chromosomal translocation in a case of B-cell chronic lymphocytic leukemia.
 It is a member of a family of antiproliferative genes.
 BTG1 expression is maximal in the G0/G1 phases of the cell cycle and downregulated when cells progressed through G1.
 It negatively regulates cell proliferation.

 Interactions

 BTG1 has been shown to interact with: